localstack/docs/content/en/aws/opensearch/index.md

 You can go ahead and use [awslocal]({{< ref "aws-cli.md#localstack-aws-cli-awslocal" >}}) to create a new OpenSearch domain via the `aws opensearch create-domain` command.

 {{< alert >}}
-**Note**: Everytime when you create a cluster with a version of OpenSearch you haven't used before, the OpenSearch binary for the respective version needs to be downloaded, which may take a while.
+**Note**: Every time when you create a cluster with a version of OpenSearch you haven't used before, the OpenSearch binary for the respective version needs to be downloaded, which may take a while.
 {{< /alert >}}

 {{< alert >}}